Shathe/MiniNet-v1/README.md

 ## Citing MiniNet

-If you find Multi-Level Superpixels useful in your research, please consider citing:
+If you find MiniNet useful in your research, please consider citing:
 ```
 @inproceedings{alonso2019Mininet,
   title={Enhancing V-SLAM Keyframe Selection with an Efficient ConvNet for Semantic Analysis},